Combative Trump insists there is 'blame on both sides' for clashes in Virginia

 His remarks were welcomed by former Ku Klux Klan leader David Duke, who tweeted: “Thank you President Trump for your honesty & courage to tell the truth.”

+Trump’s handling of the weekend violence has raised new and troubling questions, even among some supporters, about why he sometimes struggles to forcefully and unequivocally condemn white supremacist groups.
+Members of his own Republican Party have pressured him to be more vigorous in criticizing bigoted groups, and four business leaders have resigned from a White House jobs panel in response to his comments.

-Democrats were aghast at Trump’s comments.
-Sen. Brian Schatz, a Hawaii Democrat, said on Twitter that he no longer views Trump as his president.
+Democrats were aghast at Trump’s comments Tuesday.
+Virginia Sen. Tim Kaine said on Twitter that the Charlottesville violence “was fueled by one side: white supremacists spreading racism, intolerance & intimidation.
+Those are the facts.”
+Sen. Brian Schatz of Hawaii said on Twitter that he no longer views Trump as his president.

 “As a Jew, as an American, as a human, words cannot express my disgust and disappointment,” Schatz said.
 “This is not my president.”